gjanco/mezmo-dd-marketplace/avmconsulting_workday/README.md

 ## Uninstallation

-Uninstall the Workday integration from the Datadog agent using the `datadog-agent` CLI utility:
+Uninstall the Workday integration from the Datadog Agent using the `datadog-agent` CLI utility:

 *For Linux*